Warring Libya rivals sign truce but tough political talks ahead | Headlines

 It put Libya's energy facilities, the biggest prize for both sides in the OPEC member state, on the front line as mercenaries marched into ports and oilfields.
 However, the United Nations is also pushing an economic track in the talks to seek agreement between the major factions on the future management of Libya's wealth and its sovereign institutions.

 "What prevails among (Libyan factions) is a desire to re-start the economy," said Jalel Harchaoui, an analyst working on Libya.
 "That alignment is frail and temporary," he warned.
-(Reporting By Stephanie Nebehay, Reuters Libya newsroom and Angus McDowall Editing by Gareth Jones and Angus MacSwan, William Maclean)
+See also